Celerium/Datto-PowerShellWrapper/docs/index.md

 <br>

 3. [**optional**] Run `Export-DattoModuleSettings`
-   - This will create a config file at `%UserProfile%\DattoAPI` that securely holds the *base uri* & *API access tokens* information.
+   - This will create a config file at `%UserProfile%\DattoAPI` that holds the *base uri* & *API access tokens* information.
    - Next time you run `Import-Module -Name DattoAPI`, this configuration file will automatically be loaded.
-   - :warning: Exporting module settings encrypts your API access tokens in a format that can **only be unencrypted with your Windows account**.
-It makes use of PowerShell's `System.Security.SecureString` type, which uses reversible encrypted tied to your user principal.
-This means that you cannot copy your configuration file to another computer or user account and expect it to work.
+   - :warning: Exporting module settings encrypts your API access tokens in a format that can **only be unencrypted by the user principal** that encrypted the secret.
+It makes use of .NET DPAPI, which for Windows uses reversible encrypted tied to your user principal.
+This means that you **cannot copy** your configuration file to another computer or user account and expect it to work.
+   - :warning: However in Linux\Unix operating systems the secret keys are more obfuscated than encrypted so it is recommend to use a more secure & cross-platform storage method.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>